krateoplatformops/github-provider-kog-chart/README.md

-# GitHub Provider Helm Chart
+# GitHub Provider KOG Helm Chart

 This is a [Helm Chart](https://helm.sh/docs/topics/charts/) that deploys the Krateo GitHub Provider leveraging the [Krateo OASGen Provider](https://github.com/krateoplatformops/oasgen-provider) and using [OpenAPI Specifications (OAS) of the GitHub REST API](https://github.com/github/rest-api-description/blob/main/descriptions/api.github.com/api.github.com.2022-11-28.yaml).
-This provider allows you to manage GitHub resources such as repositories, collaborators, and workflow runs using the Krateo platform.
+This provider allows you to manage GitHub resources such as repositories, collaborators, teamrepoes, runnergroups and workflows runs in a cloud-native way using the Krateo platform.

-> [!NOTE]
-> This chart is going to replace the [original Krateo github-provider](https://github.com/krateoplatformops/github-provider) in the future.

 ## Summary